AdamBers/adambers/README.md

 I have 3 years experience in web development and i like my job.
 Specializing in React-JS

 ### My Projects
-(descriptions and screenshots of project you can find in their README files)
+(descriptions and screenshots of projects you can find in their README files)
 - [Books library application](https://github.com/AdamBers/books)
 - [Game store](https://github.com/AdamBers/game-store)
 - [Link shortener app](https://github.com/AdamBers/mern)